 Many people tend to pre-rinse their dishes before putting them in the dishwasher.
 This will see them not only using unnecessary water but also potentially leaving the tap running too.

-You can also put a washing up bowl in your sink.
-This can catch any excess water and can reduce wasted water by as much as 50%.
+You can also put a washing-up bowl in your sink and couple it with a long last zero-waste dish soap bar.
+This can catch any excess water and can reduce waste water by as much as 50% and the suds will last longer too when washing dishes by hand.
 If you do have to use your tap, then a tap aerator can help to reduce the flow of water.
+Should you have two sinks fill one with rinse water rather than using a running tap.

-Drinking tap water comes with a huge array of benefits1.
-Not only does it prevent us from using single-use plastic water bottles it is healthy too.
-However, it is common for most of us to let the tap run cold when we want a drink.
-This wastes a considerable amount of water - as much as ten litres a day.
+However, it is common for most of us to let the faucet run cold when we want a drink.
+This wastes a considerable amount of water - as much as ten liters a day.
 Therefore, fill a bottle and place it in the fridge.
-This will keep your water cold and save on waste.
+This will keep your water cold and save on bottled water waste.

 Showering has been seen as the best way to save water when compared to using the bath.
-However, for every minute you spend in the shower, you can use as much as 17 litres of water.
-As relaxing as it is to stay there, set a timer and keep it short.
+However, for every minute you spend in the shower, you can use as much as five to ten gallons of water.
+As relaxing as it is to stay there, set a timer and go for shorter showers.
 Many power showers now use more water than a bath so now is the time to be shower-savvy.

-We can also change the showerhead to an aerated showerhead.
-This will reduce the flow of water but not the pressure.
+We can also change the showerhead to one of the many aerated low-flow showerheads available.
+Water-saving shower heads reduce the flow of water but not the pressure and can reduce your consumption to around 2 gallons of water a minute.
 Using a mixture of air with water, the flow of water is steady.

 We have to wash our clothes, that is something that we cannot avoid.
 However, how we do so is pivotal to the way in which we save water.

-It all begins with choosing an eco-friendly washing machine7.
-Aim for one that uses less than 7.5 litres per kg.
+It all begins with choosing eco-friendly clothes washers.
+Aim for one that uses less than 7.5 liters per kg.
 Most modern washing machines will come with a water-efficient setting too.
 Understand the specific settings and start saving water simply by using them.
 Most of us won’t notice any difference in how clean our clothes are and we can save water at the same time.
 Along with this, don’t wash just a few items a day.

-The average family has a lot of washing, so let it build up and do a full load.
-What’s more, surveys have found that most people under load their washing machine.
-So add a few extra items in.
+The average family has a lot of washing, so let it build up and do full loads.
+What’s more, surveys have found that most people under load their washing machines.
+So add a few extra items in and couple your water saving with refillable zero waste laundry detergent to help reduce plastic waste too.

 Toilets need water in order to remove waste efficiently.
 Despite this, in the UK, we flush our toilets around 5,000 times a year.
-Old fashioned toilets use around 13 litres of water with each flush.
-This means that we could be using around 178 litres of water a day.
-So, dual flush toilets can save a lot of water as they can use as little as 4 litres of water per flush5.
+Old fashioned toilets use around 13 liters of water with each flush.
+This means that we could be using around 178 liters of water a day.
+So, dual flush toilets can save a lot of water as they can use as little as 4 liters of water per flush.

 Water butts are amazing at collecting vast amounts of water2.
-If you use one then you could save as much as 5,000 litres each year.
+If you use one then you could save as much as 5,000 liters each year.
 You can use this to water your garden instead of your hosepipe.
 What’s more, rainwater is better for plants than water from the tap.
+If you have an irrigation system on a timer, manually switch it off when it has rained and reduce it to run once a day for only the time needed.

 During the summer months, our gardens and plants need water.
 So, instead of opting to water the garden in the middle of the day, do it at the start of the day or the end of the day when it is cooler.

 When you do so in the searing heat, the water will evaporate quickly.
+So too will a light sprinkling which just wastes more water.
 This means that your plants will look as though they need more water.
 As a result, you are more likely to go out and water them again, using even more water.

 Our homes are packed full of pipework that brings water in and takes water out of our homes.
 With this much pipework, there is a risk of leaks.
-Often, slow leaks can go hidden but by the time you realise, a load of water would have already been wasted.
+Often, slow leaks can go hidden but by the time you realize it, a load of water would have already been wasted.

 Household bills are creeping up in price.
 Despite this, when you can control what you waste, you can control what you spend.
 If we save water, we can save money.
 It is as simple as that.